-Lesley Holdsworth Chair of the Board of Management 28th July 2022
+Lesley Holdsworth Chair of the Board 2nd August 2023

-- An assessment of the risk areas faced by Bield, with details of the control mechanisms in place to counteract that risk.
+- Written scheme of delegation including details of delegated authority. - An assessment of the risk areas faced by Bield, with details of the control mechanisms in place to counteract that risk.
 The Audit & Risk Committee reports annually to the Board on the effectiveness of the Risk Management procedures. - The Audit & Risk Committee assists the Board in meeting its responsibility for ensuring that Bield's financial systems provide accurate and up to date information on its financial position and that the Annual Accounts represent a true and fair reflection of this position.
-The Committee also assists the Board by reviewing the accounting policies and internal financial controls.
+The Committee also assists the Board by review of the accounting policies and internal financial controls.
 The internal and external auditors attend meetings of the Audit & Risk Committee at least once a year.
-The internal auditor has direct access to the Chair of the Audit & Risk Committee. - The Board has reviewed the effectiveness of the system of internal financial controls.
-No weaknesses have been found which resulted in material losses, contingencies or uncertainties which require disclosure in the financial statements.
+The internal and external auditors have direct access to the Chair of the Audit & Risk Committee. - The Board has reviewed the effectiveness of the system of internal financial controls.
+No weaknesses have been found which resulted in material losses, contingencies or uncertainties which require disclosure in the Financial Statements.
 Where weaknesses in internal financial controls are identified, appropriate remedial action is taken. - These arrangements are considered appropriate to the scale and range of Bield's activities and comply with the requirements contained in the Scottish Housing Regulator's Guidance.